 2. Wash Your Hair Three Days Prior

-A mistake that I used to make, quite a bit, when it came to coloring my hair at home, was I would attempt to do it when my hair was full of product buildup.
-This is a huge no-no because that makes it difficult for the color to take and you don’t want to keep dyeing your hair over and over again because that can lead to dryness and severe damage.
-That’s why it really is best that you wash your hair three days prior to color-treating it (don’t do it any sooner than that because it could leave mild abrasions on your scalp that could cause burning sensations when you do color your hair”>.
-That way, your hair will be a “clean slate”.
+A mistake that I used to make quite a bit when it came to coloring my hair at home was I would attempt to do it when my hair was full of product buildup.
+This is a huge no-no because that makes it difficult for the color to take, and you don’t want to keep dyeing your hair over and over again, which can lead to dryness and severe damage.
+One of the best pre-color haircare tips for curly hair is to wash your hair three days prior to color-treating it (don’t do it any sooner than that because it could leave mild abrasions on your scalp that could cause burning sensations when you do color your hair).
+That way, your hair will be a “clean slate.”

 3. Keep Product Out of Your Hair Before Coloring It

-It would be pretty counterproductive to wash all of the “gunk” out of your hair, just to put more back in, right?
-So, if you really rely on product to achieve the styles that you want, prepare to either wear a hat, scarf or to pull your hair up in a ponytail or back in a bun on the couple of days leading into your coloring day.
+It would be pretty counterproductive to wash all of the “gunk” out of your hair just to put more back in, right?
+So, if you really rely on products to achieve the styles that you want, prepare to either wear a hat or scarf or pull your hair up in a ponytail or back in a bun on a couple of days leading into your coloring day.
 If it’s not really hot or humid, a wig can work as well.
-Just make sure that you don’t do a lot of sweating because that technically qualifies as buildup too.
+Just ensure you don’t sweat much because that technically qualifies as buildup.

 4. Dust Your Ends

 The oldest parts of your hair are your ends.
-This means that when it comes to dyeing your hair, if anything is going to take a real beating, it’s going to be them.
+This means that when it comes to dyeing your hair, if anything is going to take a real beating, it will be them.
 This is why I’m a huge fan of dusting your ends before coloring your hair.
-It’s a great way to reduce the chances of frizz, split ends or having super brittle ends altogether.
+It’s a great way to reduce the chances of frizz, split ends, or having super brittle ends altogether.
 If you’ve never dusted your ends before, while it might seem a bit overwhelming, so long as you have a sharp pair of shears and you really take your time, it’s fairly easy to do.
-For some tips, check out the video below or this video.
-You’ll be glad that you did.

 5. Speaking of Your Ends, Apply the Color There Last